nats-io/nats.deno/README.md

 |  `certFile`  |         | Client certificate file path - not applicable to Deno clients.
 |  `keyFile`   |         | Client key file path - not applicable to Deno clients.

+In some Node and Deno clients, having the option set to an empty option, requires that the client have a secured connection.

+### Jitter

+The settings `reconnectTimeWait`, `reconnectJitter`, `reconnectJitterTLS`, `reconnectDelayHandler` are all related.
+They control how long before the NATS client attempts to reconnect to a server it has previously connected.

+The intention of the settings is to spread out the number of clients attempting to reconnect to a server over a period of time, and thus preventing a ["Thundering Herd"](https://docs.nats.io/developing-with-nats/reconnect/random).

+The relationship between these is:

+- If `reconnectDelayHandler` is specified, the client will wait the value returned by this function.
+No other value will be taken into account.
+- If the client specified TLS options, the client will generate a number between 0 and `reconnectJitterTLS` and add it to `reconnectTimeWait`.
+- If the client didn't specify TLS options, the client will generate a number between 0 and `reconnectJitter` and add it to `reconnectTimeWait`.